mllamazares/auto-abuse-asvs/README.md

 A common practice in Security Requirement Engineering is to define *Abuse Cases*, that is, a way to use a feature that was not expected by the implementer, allowing an attacker to influence the feature or outcome of the use of the feature based on the attacker action (or input).

 Once we've defined a list of *Abuse Cases* using the business requirements as a reference, is time to mitigate those risks by designing the corresponding countermeasures.
-[Application Security Verification Standard (ASVS)](https://owasp.org/www-project-application-security-verification-standard) provides an excellent blueprint to select security controls.
-It is organized in the following chapters:
+[Application Security Verification Standard (ASVS)](https://owasp.org/www-project-application-security-verification-standard) provides an excellent blueprint of security controls organized in the following chapters:

 * V1 - Architecture, Design and Threat Modeling
 * V2 - Authentication